PNG to WEBP Converter — Free Online

 About PNG to WEBP Conversion

 Converting PNG to WEBP sits at the intersection of two of the most-searched questions in image workflows: file compatibility and file size.
 PNG files behave well in their native environment but cause friction when you need to share, edit, or publish them somewhere that expects WEBP.
 The most common triggers for this conversion are uploading to a platform that rejects PNG, opening the file in software that does not recognize it, attaching the image to a document workflow, and reducing the file size for faster web delivery.
 None of those problems require a server upload — the file format is fully described, the math is well-known, and a modern browser has every API needed to do the conversion locally.
+Converting PNG to WebP lets you keep your image's exact pixels and transparency while dropping the file size, since WebP's lossless mode is typically around 20-30% smaller than an optimized PNG.
+If the PNG is actually a photo rather than a graphic, you can switch to lossy WebP instead and shrink it far more aggressively.

 Why People Convert PNG to WEBP

 There is no single reason to convert PNG to WEBP; there are four overlapping ones.
 Compatibility is the most common: the destination application, website, or printer simply does not accept PNG.
 File size is the second: WEBP either compresses better (saving bandwidth) or worse (preserving fidelity) than PNG, and the right choice depends on what you do next with the image.
 Editing is the third: some editors strip metadata or refuse to open certain PNG variants, while WEBP loads cleanly.
 And finally there is preservation — converting between lossless formats avoids generation loss when you plan to keep editing the file.
 FileChange handles all four motivations in the same one-click flow.
+This is a web-optimization conversion for assets that need to stay crisp: logos, icons, UI screenshots, and illustrations where you want PNG's lossless quality and alpha channel but not PNG's weight.
+WebP gives you both transparency and a smaller download, which is why it's the go-to for delivering graphics on modern sites.

 How to Convert PNG to WEBP Online